Create a list of articles to read later. You will be able to access your list from any article in Discover.

 Human origins expert Professor Chris Stringer discusses what this Neanderthal inheritance may have meant for the early modern humans who migrated out of Africa, and what it means for us today.

-'Genetic research shows that most people outside of Africa have about two per cent Neanderthal DNA,' says Prof Stringer.
+'Genetic research shows that most people outside of Africa have about 2% Neanderthal DNA,' says Prof Stringer.

 'We think that the modern humans who spread into Asia around 60,000 years ago interbred with the Neanderthals.
 Since these migrants were the ancestors of all people outside of Africa, they took their small bit of Neanderthal DNA with them as they spread out across the world.'